-ENGLEWOOD, New Jersey (WABC) -- A New Jersey school district has suspended several officials with pay while student record discrepancies, the students are trying to pick up the pieces along with their guidance counselors.
+ENGLEWOOD, New Jersey (WABC) -- After a New Jersey school district suspended several officials over student record discrepancies, the students are trying to pick up the pieces along with their guidance counselors.